Sabarno-Chatterjee/Python-Lessons/README.md

     # You can also get the minimum with min(list_name) and the maximum with max(list_name).
     # To add every item in the list, use sum().

+OPERATORS:

+        # ABS:

+            Returns the absolute value of an argument: print(abs(32))
+            print(abs(-32))

+            Will print:

+            32
+            32

+* help()

+    The help() function is possibly the most important Python function you can learn.
+If you can remember how to use help(), you hold the key to understanding most other functions.

+    eg:

+    help(round)